Design and synthesis of bulk-active polymeric organic electrocatalysts for efficient electroorganic synthesis

 While the field is rapidly maturing and highly selective processes are reported for a wide spectrum of reactions, the majority of electrode materials currently employed are based on precious metals.
 Relying on precious metals for developing the technology is a risk due to their scarcity, supply-chain bottlenecks, and high cost.

-PolyElectroCAT's Approach
+PolyElectroCAT's Innovation

 PolyElectroCAT develops a new class of electrode materials for efficient electroorganic synthesis using solely earth-abundant elements.
 The materials are redox-active carbon-based materials with tailor-made metal complexes that create high activity and selectivity for energy-uphill, reductive electrocatalytic reactions.

 These materials achieve functionality rarely achieved for metals where electrode materials are solution processable and function as binder- and additive-free electrodes.
-Moreover, the electrode reacts volumetrically, enabling the exploration of entire new directions for electrosynthesis employing the entire bulk of the electrode material rather than the surface only.
+Moreover, the electrode reacts volumetrically, enabling the exploration of entirely new directions for electrosynthesis employing the entire bulk of the electrode material rather than the surface only.

 Financiële details & Tijdlijn